-Economic background: The ongoing impact on the UK from coronavirusthe war in Ukraine, together with higher inflation, higher interest rates, uncertain government policy, and the country's trade position post-Brexita deteriorating economic outlook, will be major influences on the Authority's treasury management strategy for 2022/232023/24.
+Economic background: The ongoing impact on the UK from the war in Ukraine, together with higher inflation, higher interest rates, uncertain government policy, and a deteriorating economic outlook, will be major influences on the Authority's treasury management strategy for 2023/24.

-The Bank of England (BoE) increased Bank Rate by 0.5% to 0.253.5% in December 2022.
-This followed a 0.75% rise in November which was the largest single rate hike since 1989 and the ninth successive rise since December 2021-while maintaining its Quantitative Easing programme at £895 billion.
-The December decision was voted for by a 6 3 majority of the Monetary Policy Committee (MPC) voted 8-1 in favour of raising rates, and unanimously to maintain the asset purchase programme.
+The Bank of England (BoE) increased Bank Rate by 0.75% to 3.0% in November 2022, the largest single rate hike since 1989 and the eighth successive rise since December 2021.
+The decision was voted for by a 72 majority of the Monetary Policy Committee (MPC), with one of the two dissenters voting for a 0.50% rise and the other for just a 0.25% rise.